brigleb/forkme/README.md

 2. Name three good reasons to start a branch in a version control system.
 3. Why is it better to use CSS (rather than JavaScript, if possible) for a basic web page animation?
 4. What is your favorite project that you've done? (include link and/or image)
 5. Look at our portfolio and find something we've built that could be improved.
-Suggest how.
+Suggest how!

 And submit your answers in the form of a basic one-page website at `index.html` that demonstrates the following

 1. Has a vertically centered block of content with a tasteful page background.
 2. Has a title across the top of that block.
-3. Below that, answer the above 5 questions in an attractive way.
+3. Below that, answers the above 5 questions in an attractive way.
 4. Uses a tasteful pairing of two Google Web Fonts.
 5. Uses Compass/SASS in an intelligent way.